hypertidy/dsn/README.md

 ## Example

-This is a basic example, add in the prefix for a vsicurl
+This is a basic example, add in the prefix for a vsicurl.

 ``` r
 library(dsn)